Lecture notes on duality and interpolation spaces: Appendices

-Let $A$ be a Banach space, let $D\subset \Bbb{C}$ be a domain.
-We recall (cf.\ \cite{hp} Definition 3.10.1, pp.\ 92--93) that a $A$--valued function $ f:D\rightarrow A$ is said to be analytic (or holomorphic) in $D$ if the scalar function $z\mapsto y(f(z))$ is analytic in $D$ for each choice of the constant linear functional $y$ in some \textit{``determining manifold''} $Y$ in $A^{*}$, i.e., (cf.\ \cite{hp} Definition 2.8.6, p.\ 34) some closed subspace $Y$ of $A^{*}$ such that
+\begin{defn} (Cf.\ \cite{hp} Definition 3.10.1, pp.\ 92--93.)
+Let $A$ be a complex Banach space and let $\Omega\subset\mathbb{C}$ be a domain.
+An $A$ valued function $f:\Omega\rightarrow A$ is said to be \textit{analytic} (or \textit{holomorphic}) in $D$ if the scalar function $z\mapsto y(f(z))$ is analytic in $\Omega$ for each choice of the constant linear functional $y$ in some determining manifold $Y$ in $A^{*}$. \end{defn} Whenever we deal with this notion in this document, we will have the option of choosing our determining manifold $Y$ to be either all of $A^{*}$ or some predual of $A$ identified as a subspace of $A^{*}$ in the usual canonical way.
+(For example, when dealing with $X_{0}^{\#}+X_{1}^{\#}$ valued analytic functions, such as in the contexts of Remark \ref{rem:WeakerAnalyticity} and the second part of the proof of Theorem \ref{babaeq}, we have the convenient option of choosing $Y=X_{0}\cap X_{1}$, since $A=X_{0}^{\#}+X_{1}^{\#}=\left(X_{0}\cap X_{1}\right)^{\#}$.)

-In particular, if $A$ has a predual which is identified isometrically with the space $Y$ in the usual canonical way, then of course this condition is fulfilled.
-(This happens, e.g., in the second part of the proof of Theorem \ref{babaeq} above in Section \ref{cald}, where we have $ Y=X_{0}\cap X_{1}$ and $A=X_{0}^{\#}+X_{1}^{\#}=\left( X_{0}\cap X_{1}\right) ^{\#}$.)

-It follows from arguments using the uniform bounded principle (\cite{hp} pp.\ 93--97) that, perhaps surprisingly, this seemingly rather weak condition is equivalent to a seemingly much stronger condition, namely that, for each open disc $\{z:|z-z_{0}|<R\}$ contained in $D$ there exists a sequence of elements $\left\{ a_{n}\right\} _{n\ge 0}$ such that the series $ \sum_{n=0}^{\infty }(z-z_{0})^{n}a_{n}$ converges absolutely in $A$ norm to $ f(z)$ at every point of the disc.
+Fortunately the property defined in Definition \ref{def:HolomVecValued} turns out to be independent of the choice of the determining manifold $Y$.
+This is because, perhaps surprisingly, the seemingly rather weak condition imposed in that definition implies, and is therefore equivalent, to a seemingly much stronger condition, namely that, for each open disc $\{z:|z-z_{0}|<R\}$ contained in $\Omega$, there exists a sequence $\left\{ a_{n}\right\} _{n\ge0}$ of elements of $A$ such that the series $\sum_{n=0}^{\infty}(z-z_{0})^{n}a_{n}$ converges absolutely in $A$ norm to $f(z)$ at every point of that disc.